amirsharapov/model-connect/README.md

 # Quick Start

-For example purposes, let's start with the following repository architecture:
+Let's start with the following project architecture that uses FastAPI and psycopg2 to create a CRUD API:

 ```
 - src/